 NAME

 LOCAL ADDRESS

 HOME ADDRESS

-LOCAL PHONE HOME P HONE
+LOCAL PHONE HOME F PHONE

 EMAIL ADDRESS

 DEGREE TRACK

-CURRENT YEAR 1st2nd3rd 4th Other
+CURRENT YEAR 1st 2nd 3rd 4th Other

-Identify and describe the study, tuition costs and w ne conference/festival/program y hy you chose it (be sure to inclu le to you in your future endeavo you are planning to attend, the length of ide name, location).
+typewritten, single spaced 1.
+Identify and describe the study, tuition costs and w ne conference/festival/program hy you chose it (be sure to inclu you are planning to attend, the length of ude name, location).
 How do you see ors in dance and beyond?
 In addition,

+please answer the followi ors in durice and sofond.
+In addition,

-Is the program Online OR F2F
+Online OR F2F

-ted for F2F YES No 0
+• ted for F2F YES N

-If you are not admitted d for F2F, are you still consideri ng Online?
+If you are not admitte d for F2F, are you still consider ing Online?
 YES NO

-• , choreography and/or productio c contributions to YCS and the dance on) while pursuing your degree in the
+• , choreography and/or production c contributions to YCS and the dance on) while pursuing your degree in the

 officers with guidance fro om the advisor.
-All majors are enent main office, room 263 or vi Selections are made by the YCS encouraged to complete and return the ia e-mail to bjp@uga.edu, no later than
+All majors are enent main office, room 263 or v s.
+Selections are made by the YCS encouraged to complete and return the ia e-mail to bjp@uga.edu, no later than